Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

+First-principles theoretical efforts \cite{bernardi_ab_2014,brown_nonradiative_2016,brown_experimental_2017} focus on the relaxation dynamics in the target via thermalization of the radiation-induced excited electrons towards a Fermi-Dirac distribution through electron-electron scattering, and the subsequent emergence of thermal equilibrium between nuclei and electrons through electron-phonon scattering.
+With the development of modern ion beam experiments~\cite{Breuers_Concept_2019, KUCHARCZYK_Simulation_2020, Golombek_180short_2021, kalkhoff_ultrashort_2023, Mihaila_ultrahsort_2023}, the time interval between successive ion impacts on a sample surface is reaching the few picosecond regime, i.e., prior to electron thermalization.
+Ion impact on pre-excited material can influence the secondary electron emission.
+Hence, a direct real-time electron dynamical simulation that describes the influence of thermalization on secondary electron emission during successive ion impacts is desirable but still missing.

-The non-equilibrium electron dynamics of secondary electron emission becomes even more complicated in two-dimensional (2D) targets, for which the impacting ion does not reach an equilibrium charge state before leaving the target, leading to a response that is very different from that of bulk.
-For bulk targets, electronic stopping has been extensively investigated~\cite{ullah_core_2018,ullah_electronic_2015,shukri_ab_2016, lee_hot-electron-mediated_2019,correa_calculating_2018, schleife_accurate_2015} and specifically for self-irradiated silicon, first-principles simulations have shown that a highly charged ion projectile equilibrates its charge state after just a few nanometers \cite{lee_multiscale_2020}.
-For thin materials, however, different energy deposition rates~\cite{kononov_pre-equilibrium_2020}, charge excitation~\cite{kononov_anomalous_2021,kononov_pre-equilibrium_2020}, or charge capture processes~\cite{vazquez_electron_2021,kononov_pre-equilibrium_2020} have been reported.
-In addition, while secondary electrons excited in bulk materials can undergo scattering and reverse their momentum, in thin targets it is doubtful whether such scattering occurs~\cite{kononov_first-principles_2022}.
-The measured electron mean free path transverse to the graphene layer is comparable to the layer thickness~\cite{geelen_nonuniversal_2019}.
-Similarly, the estimated mean free path of electrons inside the target is around 1 nm for a wide variety of materials~\cite{ramachandra_model_2009}, which is comparable to the layer thickness of stacked 2D materials.
-As a result, secondary electrons preferably travel in the same direction as the projectile, due to momentum conservation.
-First-principles-based simulations can provide insight into such complex electron-ion dynamics and lead to a better understanding of ion irradiation of 2D or thin-film materials.
+Non-equilibrium dynamics of secondary electron emission becomes even more complicated for two-dimensional (2D) systems, where the impacting ion does not reach an equilibrium charge state before leaving the target, leading to a response that differs from bulk.
+For bulk targets, electronic stopping has been extensively investigated~\cite{ullah_core_2018,ullah_electronic_2015,shukri_ab_2016, lee_hot-electron-mediated_2019,correa_calculating_2018, schleife_accurate_2015} and for self-irradiated silicon, first-principles simulations have shown that a highly charged ion equilibrates its charge state within a few nanometers \cite{lee_multiscale_2020}.
+For single or few-layer materials, energy deposition rates~\cite{kononov_pre-equilibrium_2020}, charge excitation~\cite{kononov_anomalous_2021,kononov_pre-equilibrium_2020}, and charge capture processes~\cite{vazquez_electron_2021,kononov_pre-equilibrium_2020} deviate from bulk behavior.
+Theoretical models for the escape probability of excited electrons for bulk, such as Chung's model~\cite{chung_simple_1974}, rely on the electron-electron mean free path.
+However, this quantity is highly anisotropic in 2D systems and the electron mean free path transverse to the graphene layer is comparable to the layer thickness~\cite{geelen_nonuniversal_2019}.
+Besides, secondary electrons in bulk undergo scattering and can reverse their momentum, which may not occur in thin targets~\cite{kononov_first-principles_2022}, due to the short mean free path.
+First-principles simulations can provide insight into such complex electron-ion dynamics and lead to improved understanding of ion irradiation of 2D or thin-film materials.